-The Land Evaluation (LE) score is calculated separately from the calculations to determine the Site Assessment (SA) score.
+The Land Evaluation (LE) score is calculated separately from calculations to determine the Site Assessment (SA) score.

-The LE score of a subject site is calculated by the Champaign County Soil and Water Conservation District office.
-Typically the LE score is provided to the Champaign County Zoning Office as part of the Natural Resource Report for a subject site.
+The LE score of a subject site is typically calculated by the Champaign County Champaign County Soil and Water Conservation District office and provided to the Champaign County Zoning Office as part of the Natural Resource Report for a subject site.

-LE Worksheet
+LE WORKSHEET